Classifying (almost)-Belyi maps with Five Exceptional Points: Five point invariants

 \section{Five point invariants}

-Given $k$ and $S$, our goal is to quickly find, if it exists, $f \in k(x)$ whose $(\infty,2,3)$-exceptional points are $S$.
-After running Algorithm FindBelyi2 we may assume that $f$ is Belyi or Belyi-1.
-Such $f$ must be M\"obius-equivalent to a member of our Belyi or Belyi-1 table because they were proved to be complete.
+Given $k$ and $S$, our goal is to quickly find, if it exists, $f \in k(x)$ such that $E(f) = S$.
+After running Algorithm FindBelyi2 we may assume that $f$ is Belyi or $\text{Belyi}^{(1)}$.
+Such $f$ must be M\"obius-equivalent to a member of our Belyi or $\text{Belyi}^{(1)}$ table because they were proved to be complete.

 It is not efficient to search for a M\"obius-equivalence between $S$ and the exceptional points of each of the many entries of the Belyi table.
-For the Belyi-1 table, one first needs to find the correct value of the parameter $s$ before a M\"obius-equivalence could occur.
+For the $\text{Belyi}^{(1)}$ table, one first needs to find the correct value of the parameter $s$ before a M\"obius-equivalence could occur.

 Let $k_5$ be the set of 5-element subsets $S \subset \mathbb{P}^1$ that are defined over $k$.
 A {\em five-point-invariant} is a function $k_5 \rightarrow k$ that is invariant under M\"obius-transformations.
 We implemented two such functions.
-The first, called $I_5$, maps $S$ to $\sum_{q \in S} j(S - \{q\})$ where $j(T)$ refers to the j-invariant of a set $T$ with 4 points.
+The first, called $I_5$, maps $S$ to $\sum_{q \in S} j(S - \{q\})$ where $j(T)$ refers to the j-invariant of a set $T$ with $4$ points.
 More precisely, if $T = \{q_1,q_2,q_3,q_4\}$ then $j(T)$ is the j-invariant of the elliptic curve $y^2 = (x-q_1)(x-q_2)(x-q_3)(x-q_4)$, where a factor $x-q_i$ is omitted if $q_i = \infty$.
 The second invariant $\tilde{I}_5$ is similar, except that it uses the sum of the squares of the $j$-invariants.